Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 The more general lesson here for preppers is to always be listening to breaking alerts from authorities.
 One disaster often leads to another.

 Though some houses that were flooded are going to develop mold, it really is the least of your concern.
 Mold on your walls is generally harmless to most people.
-After all, we breath in some degree of mold everyday.
+After all, we breathe in some degree of mold every day.

 Some people have allergies to mold akin to seasonal allergies from plants.
 It can be uncomfortable, causing sneezing, a stuffy nose, a scratchy throat and even skin irritation, but this is highly unlikely to be life-threatening, unless it is making another condition you have worse.

 There is some evidence that one mold, Stachybotrys, may have caused four deaths after Hurricane Katrina, but the science isn’t in on this issue.
 The four professors who died, and ten students who remain alive, suffered coughing and other respiratory issues.
 For five years, the professors taught on the floor with the mold, which was not removed.
 Then they all died within three months of one another.
 It is not certain if the mold killed them, compounded another issue, or had no effect.
 Many other people worked or studied on the floor without a problem.